1- MSc of Psychiatric Nursing, Department of Nursing, Community Health Research Center, Isf. C., Islamic Azad University, Isfahan, Iran

 3- Associate Professor, Department of Nursing, Community Health Research Center, Isf.
 C., Islamic Azad University, Isfahan, Iran

-Abstract: (24 Views)
+Abstract: (389 Views)

 Introduction: Nurses' caring behaviours determine the quality of nursing services.
-Nurses' emotions influence these behaviours.
+Nurses' emotions influence their behaviours.
 Emotion regulation can affect nurses' caring performance.
 This study was conducted to determine the effect of emotion regulation skills on nurses' caring behaviours.

 Type of Study: